 The quotes expressed in the show resonates with me on a deeper level and I can’t stop thinking about them.
 To have someone voice your deepest thoughts is a gift.

 Fleabag is always acting.
 Always performing.
 Always entertaining the imaginary audience.
 That’s what it’s like being a woman.
 You have this tiny voice at the back of your head reminding you to keep it sexy, keep it pretty.
 What if someone is watching.
 Even alone in your apartment, what if some guy is watching you through a peephole.
 Can’t put your walls down.

 Can you imagine how freeing it must be not to perform all the time?

 Fleabag is performing even at her therapy sessions and she keeps her face up until the very last moment of season one.
 That’s when we discover the truth about her past and what she did that earned her a life of misery.

 We have a feeling we know her.
 She talks very openly about her sexuality and we think we know her because of her honesty.
 Truth is she hides her true self behind this honesty.
 She’s in control of what she shows and how she breaks the 4th wall.
 Until things get real and she’s developing romantic feelings.
 She doesn’t need to perform anymore because the one person who matters the most is the only one who can see through her act.
 The only one who crases the 4th wall with her.

 The hot priest.

-To be fair, if I got my own tv show where I would play main role, I too would cast Andrew Scott as a hot priest so I could snog him.
+To be fair, if I got my own tv show where I would play the main role, I too would cast Andrew Scott as a hot priest so I could snog him.
 Most of the people I know had or have a little crush on Andrew.
 We can all collectively as a group agree that he is a very attractive man and an incredible actor.
 Here is fleabag he’s playing a priest.
-Very unconventional, hot priest with vulgar vocabulary that makes his character even more interesting.
+Very unconventional, a hot priest with vulgar vocabulary that makes his character even more interesting.
 He’s a dork and fleabag falls for him.